-Shear mapping

-The Shear mapping effect transforms your images in a plane.
+Shear mapping The Shear mapping effect transforms your images in a plane.
 Starting from a shear center, all other points are shifted in parallel.
 For example, rectangular photos and videos are displayed as a parallelogram with correspondingly distorted content.
 You can find the effect in the Toolbox under the Objects tab in the Live effects section.
 You can add Flexi-Collages or other effects to the effect besides single images, videos, text objects.
 1 Insert "Shear mapping" effect VIDEO VISION STAGES

-Insert "Shear mapping"

-Drag the Shear mapping effect from the Toolbox to the Timeline.
+Insert "Shear mapping" Drag the Shear mapping effect from the Toolbox to the Timeline.

 To insert an image into the effect, drag it from the Toolbox's File Browser into the Shear mapping object.
 If an image already exists in the Timeline, you can drag the effect from the Toolbox directly onto the image.
+2 Settings of the effect stages To animate the orientation of the Shear mapping, i.e. to change it via the display duration, select the Curve icon, which is located on the right in each case.

-Settings for "Shear mapping"

-3 Use case: Oblique layout with "Shear mapping"

-In the Name field, you can enter a name for the effect.
+Settings for "Shear mapping" 3 Use case: Oblique layout with "Shear mapping" In the Name field, you can enter a name for the effect.
 This improves the overview in the Timeline.
 Set the shear angle and the shear center.